 The main research activities of the Institute of Electrical Machines, IEM for short, are design, calculation, measurement technologies, drive control and operation of electrical machines.
 The IEM with its mechanical workshop is able to build functioning prototypes for measurement purpose running on more than 35 test benches in the IEM.
 Measurement technologies for several research issues, as well as measurement electronics, are developed in-house.
 All relevant machine types are considered in the institute‘s research.
 To cover the relevant research topics, four research groups are organized at the IEM.

-Read more in Automotive.
+Read more in Analysis and Modelling.

-Mechatronics and DrivesCopyright: IEM
+Mechatronics and SystemsCopyright: © IEM

 The workgroup deals with the regulation of mechatronic systems and components for future power generation and distribution.
 Besides the efficiencymaximized control of asynchronous machines for controlled drives, like wind turbines, traction drives and special applications, the measurement and numerical characterization and evaluation of regulated electrical drive systems is the emphasis of the group.

-Read more in Mechatronics and Drives.
+Read more in Mechatronics and Systems.